ksmithHWR/FORTmod_public/README.md

    - Threads: posix
    - Exception: seh
  3. Add MinGW to the system path
-     - (Control Panel --> Advanced System Settings --> Environment Variables --> System Variables --> Path --> Add C:\mingw\mingw64\bin
      - **When adding MinGW, make sure you do not accidentally delete any values already in the Path.**
+     - (Control Panel --> System --> Advanced System Settings --> Environment Variables --> System Variables --> Path --> Edit --> New C:\mingw\mingw64\bin)
  4. To make sure the System Path is updated, restart your computer.
  5. Open a Command Prompt and type `gfortran --verson`.
 You should get a response that begins: `gcc (x86_64-posix-seh-rev0, Built by MinGW-W64 project) 8.1.0 ...`

 The next tool to get is Ananconda/Miniconda.
-If already have one of these you are all set (I recommend doing step 4 below to make sure what you have is working correctly).
+If you already have one of these, you are all set (I recommend doing step 4 below to make sure what you have is working correctly).
 It does not matter whether you have Python 2.X or Python 3.X.
 Python versioning gets dealt with later in these instructions as a part of the setting up the [conda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html).
 If you don't already have Anaconda/Miniconda, I recommend working with Miniconda Python 2.7 for the Streeter-Phelps model.
 The following instructions assume you make that choice.

  1. Download the [Miniconda](https://conda.io/miniconda.html) .exe installer.
  2. After it downloads, use the default installation options except for the installation location.
 Install the program to `C:\Miniconda2`.